tjoen/local-stt-test/README.md

 # local-stt-test
-testing pocketsphinx local-tts with limited vocab on mark1 This seem to work great for english, and ok for dutch, mainly because the model is not great.
+testing pocketsphinx local-tts with limited vocab on mark1 This seems to work great for english, and ok for dutch, mainly because the model is not vey good.
-The speed is great though.
+The speed is good though.

 ## stop mycroft speech-client before testing first
 - sudo service mycroft-speech-client stop